nebiyusahlu/Esti-Repairs_DM/README.md

 # Esti-Repairs_DM

 This project was for a car repair company.
-They have repair shops all over the United States and I was tasked to create a data warehouse from a transaction database.
+They have repair shops all over the United States and I was tasked to create a data mart from the transaction database.

 The Transaction database contained thireen tables with multiple columns in each table and thousands of rows as well.